 * Click here for rating key

-Campo de Fiori Restaurant Review: This small, lively, rustic restaurant is always abuzz with the Aspen scene.
-Even during the off seasons, the place is packed.
-The formula for success is the warm golden glow evoking a Tuscan dusk, the Della Robbia-style murals, the ever-present hospitality of the owners everyone just calls Luigi and Elizabeth, and the fine earthy Northern Italian cuisine.
-Antipasti include everything from bruschetta to bresaola and a nice carpaccio di salmone.
-There’s a wide selection of soups and salads, pastas and risottos---the risotto with porcini and white truffle oil is one of our favorites.
-Good entrées include the marinated free-range chicken grilled with white wine and herbs; the scaloppini Valdostana with prosciutto and mozzarella topped with shaved black truffles; and Venetian-style calf’s liver sautéed with onions and Marsala wine.
-Campo de Fiori also has one of the most extensive selections of Italian wines in town, and a smattering of California wines as well.
+Campo de Fiori Restaurant Review: This small, lively, rustic restaurant is always abuzz with Aspen’s scenesters.
+Even during the off seasons, the place is packed (maybe more so, given the discounts offered).
+The formula for success: its warm golden glow, evoking a Tuscan dusk; Della Robbia-style murals; the ever-present hospitality of the owners everyone just calls Luigi and Elizabeth; and the fine, earthy Northern Italian cuisine.
+Antipasti include everything from formaggi to frutti di mare.
+There’s a wide selection of soups and salads, pastas and risottos --- we recommend the spaghetti alla bottarga.
+As for entrées, try the chicken grilled under a brick with thyme pesto or the bouillabaisse-like cacciucco.
+Campo de Fiori has one of the most extensive selections of Italian wines in town, and a smattering of California bottles as well.